Geophysical curiosity 59 & 60

 Neural Nets consist of an input layer, hidden layers and an output layer, each containing nodes.

 An input node is fed with a seismic sample or an attribute /feature from a point in the 3D data set.
 A node in a hidden layer would receive weighted inputs from all input nodes and depending on the sum provide input to the nodes in the output layer.
-Each node in the output layer
+Each node in

-to be able to handle more difficult problems.
+are needed to be able to handle more difficult problems.